MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ### Manage

 Manage your Bookings calendar settings.
-You can update your business details, customize appointment types, and add staff and assign roles.
+You can update your business details, customize appointment types, add staff and assign roles, and configure your booking page settings.

 [need new screenshot]<br>
 :::image type="content" source="media/manage-virtual-appointments-app-manage.png" alt-text="Screenshot of the Manage page in the Virtual appointments app" lightbox="media/manage-virtual-appointments-app-manage.png":::